Skip to content

 • Community support is often available to people living in rural areas.
 Your GP, community nurse or local council may be able to link you to these services.

-• Call Cancer Council on 13 11 20 to speak to our caring and experienced cancer nurses who can offer support, advice and assistance about coping with the impact of cancer.
+• Call Cancer Council 13 11 20 to speak to our caring and experienced cancer nurses who can offer support, advice and assistance about coping with the impact of cancer.
 Our team can also discuss programs and support services that may benefit you upon your return home.

 Whatever the situation, addressing these concerns early is important in reducing the stress caused by financial hardship.